SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Additionally,
-you cannot reassign ``classInstance`` to a different class instance because it is a constant reference.
+you cannot reassign ``classInstance`` to a different class instance because it's a constant reference.
+..
+XXX the "because" comes pretty late in this sentence - reword?
 This feature of being able to
 change the underlying variable properties of the same instance is something unique you get when working with classes.
-By contrast,
+In contrast,
 changing the variable properties of a structure instance gives you a whole new structure instance instead of the same instance modified in place.

+..
+XXX Above fact about getting a whole new structure is probably wrong.

 .. note::